The Unhealed Shadow Self [Meaning & Integrating]

 Only those closest to you or those you believe you have authority over will ever see your shadow self.

-It’s that part of you that you refuse to see in yourself, though you know it’s there.
+The shadow self that part of you that you refuse to see in yourself, though you know it’s there.
 It’s your dark side, disowned and repressed self, and parts of you that you don’t fully claim as your own.

-Make peace with your repressed parts so you can experience a peaceful life.
+Make peace with your shadow self so you can experience a peaceful life.
 Be aware of it so that you can start the healing process.
 This is called shadow work.

 Any part we disown within us turns against us.
 Remaining unconscious of the it hurts our relationships with our spouses, family, and friends, impacting our professional associations and leadership abilities.